 Distance covered:13km

-we have Miar glacier in between and it was difficult because of the crevices and it took a lot of time to cross it
+We have the Miar glacier in between, and it was difficult because of the crevices, and it took a lot of time to cross it

 Hapakun to Hopper